Modern nuclear and astrophysical constraints of dense matter in a renormalized chiral approach: Results and Discussions

 \subsubsection{Deconfinement phase transition}

 The deconfinement phase transition in QCD is a pivotal shift in the state of matter.
 It represents the transition from confinement, where quarks and gluons are enclosed within particles like protons and neutrons, to a deconfined state where these fundamental constituents can effectively roam freely.
 This transition is of paramount importance for understanding the behavior of matter in extreme densities and/or temperatures.
-In lattice QCD for pure gauge at $\mu_B=0$, the deconfinement phase transition occurs at $T^d_c \sim 270$ MeV~\cite{Roessner:2006xn}.
-In \cref{fig:DPT}, we present the CMF pressure for the pure gauge case compared to lattice QCD calculations.
-Our CMF results encompass the $^\mathrm{R}$C1-$^\mathrm{R}$C4 renormalized coupling schemes and one unrenormalized coupling scheme, as shown in \cref{tab:PCT}.
-The unrenormalized coupling scheme (C4) was the only one for which deconfinement was previously studied and fitted to be qualitatively similar to the calculations of Refs.~\cite{Ratti:2005jh,Roessner:2006xn}.
+In lattice QCD for pure glue at $\mu_B=0$, the deconfinement phase transition occurs at $T^d_c \sim 270$ MeV~\cite{Roessner:2006xn}.
+In \cref{fig:DPT}, we present the CMF pressure for the pure glue case compared to lattice QCD calculations.
+Our CMF results encompass the $^\mathrm{R}$C1-$^\mathrm{R}$C4 field redefined coupling schemes and one coupling scheme without field redefinition, as shown in \cref{tab:PCT}.
+The coupling scheme C4 (without field redefinition) was the only one for which deconfinement was previously studied and fitted to be qualitatively similar to the calculations of Refs.~\cite{Ratti:2005jh,Roessner:2006xn}.
 It is evident that all couplings lead to a steadily increasing pressure at temperatures above the first order phase transition temperature of $T \sim 270$ MeV, indicating that deconfined gluons (in our case, exchange mesons and the field $\Phi$) have a finite pressure in the deconfined phase.
-To ensure alignment with lattice results~\cite{Boyd:1996bx} for $T^d_c$, we perform a parameter fitting for $a_0$ and $T_0$ (refer to Table \ref{tab:param_vec_int_pol} for values) associated with the deconfinement potential, as described in \cref{eq:U_Phi}.
+To reproduce the lattice results~\cite{Boyd:1996bx} for $T^d_c$, we perform a parameter fitting for $a_0$ and $T_0$ (refer to Table \ref{tab:param_vec_int_pol} for values) associated with the deconfinement potential, as described in \cref{eq:U_Phi}.
 All of our parameterizations are within the lattice band for $T\lesssim 280$ MeV.